CoderSoilder/SkOS/README.md

 # SkOS
-Trying to make a OS like system in Skript
+A OS like system made in skript